zhudotexe/kani/docs/function_calling.rst

 ^^^^^^^^^^^^^^^^^^^
 By default, the function's description will be taken from its docstring, and name from the source.

-To specify the descriptions of parameters, you can provide an :class:`AIParam` annotation using a :class:`typing.Annotated` type annotation.
+To specify the descriptions of parameters, you can provide an :class:`.AIParam` annotation using a :class:`typing.Annotated` type annotation.

 For example, you might annotate a parameter ``timezone: str`` with an example, like